 You will see your products sorted by courses, then bundles, then your additional prices in the dropdown.

-If you have multiple pricing options on your course or bundle and want the discount to apply to all pricing options, remember to select each individual price in this section.
+If you have multiple pricing options on your course or bundle, selecting that product will apply the discount to the default price only.
+If you want the discount to apply to the additional pricing options, you will need to select them from the Additional Prices list.

 If any of the products included in the campaign have subscription-based or payment plan pricing, an extra field will appear where you can specify how many months the discount should be applied for.
 This allows you to offer introductory deals, e.g. “Your first month free”, which is a great way to give people a free trial and capture the customer’s billing information at the same time.